search the site

 The Advanced Media Studio on the second floor of 35 West 4th Street provides archival printing, laser cutting, rapid prototyping, and other advanced media services to the NYU community.
 For information about accessing these services, see the Advanced Media Studio website.

-ITS Student Technology Services offers hands-on computer classrooms on both the Macintosh and Windows platform in the ITS computer labs and at 194 Mercer Street.
-Each classroom has an advanced instructor station that includes an interactive multimedia projection system.
-For information about reserving a wired classroom and assistance with using these resources, see the Wired Classrooms page.
+ITS offers hands-on computer classrooms on both the Macintosh and Windows platform.
+For information about reserving a classroom and assistance with using these resources, see the Hands-on Computer Classrooms page.

 Each ITS computer lab offers a variety of assistive technologies for students with disabilities.
 For details, and links to other assistive resources on campus, see the Assistive Technologies page.